-In the quarter ended December 31, 2004, we accrued \$527 for severance and related payments resulting from the termination of 43 domestic and 2 foreign staff.
+In the quarter ended December 31, 2004, we accrued \$527 for severance and related costs resulting from the termination of 43 domestic and 2 foreign employees.
 Of this amount, \$266 was paid during the fourth quarter of 2004 and \$261 remained accrued as of December 31, 2004.
-The severance and related payments were comprised of \$383 in our Manipulator/Docking Hardware segment, \$100 in our Temperature Management segment and \$44 in our Tester Interface segment.
-Additionally, in the quarter ended December 31, 2004, we recorded an impairment of long-lived assets of \$100 related to our U.K. operation, which is part of our Manipulator/Docking Hardware segment.
-Due to the history of operating losses experienced by our U.K. operation, combined with our forecasts that indicated potential future losses for this operation, we performed an assessment of the recoverability of the carrying value of this operation's long-lived assets.
-These long-lived assets consisted of property and equipment.
+The severance and related costs were comprised of \$383 in our Manipulator/Docking Hardware segment, \$100 in our Temperature Management segment and \$44 in our Tester Interface segment.

+U.K. Operation Closure